 Each Osprey has a name that corresponds to the tracking ID, the location where they were tagged, and then a name that has been given to them.

-Six Osprey were fitted with a transmitter in the summer of 2014.
 The map below will show each birds location with a corresponding color.

 Click on their names to read about their adventures!